Helping those in Crisis

 - Bible Study and Worship: Use the provided Bible studies and worship materials to lead your church through the Life Pack disaster response material.
 Help your church organize and hold small group meetings to work through the small group study materials for the duration of your Life Pack ministry.

 - Plan and hold a worship service at the end of your Life Pack ministry to collect completed Life Packs and celebrate the work you have done!

 Life Pack Magazine and Instruction Guide

-In addition to the great studies in the Life Pack Magazine, below are some additional actives and commentary to aid in your studies.
+In addition to the great studies in the Life Pack Magazine, below are some additional activities and commentary to aid in your studies.

 Small Group Activities and Extras

 Lesson 1: Inexplicable Life in Community (magazine page 5)